KamranAzeem/kubernetes-katas/08-storage-basic.md

 pvc-5ffefad0-5751-11ea-b461-42010aa601ba   1Gi        RWO            Retain           Released   default/pvc-nginx   standard                54m
 ```

 Even though the PVC being created had the same name as before (pvc-nginx), it still did not re-use the existing PV, even though the existing PV had `default/pvc-nginx` in the `Claim:` field, and was in `Released` state.
-Instead it created a new one with a new PV ID!: `pvc-048b565e-5759-11ea-b461-42010aa601ba`.
+Instead it created a new one with a new PV ID!, which is: `pvc-048b565e-5759-11ea-b461-42010aa601ba`.

 Lets re-create the deployment and see what does it have under it's `/usr/share/nginx/html` on which this PVC is mounted.

 ```
 $ kubectl apply -f support-files/nginx-persistent-storage.yaml
-deployment.extensions/nginx created
+deployment.apps/nginx created
 ```

 The service exists, so we can `exec` into the multitool container and access the nginx service.